bylickilabs/bylickilabs/README.md

   - 💍 Married since 2015
   - 👶 I was born on March 17th, 1982
   - ⚡ I'm a software Developer working on many Projects.
-  - ⚡ I'm a Keyboarder
+  - ⚡ I'm a Samurai, a Keyboard Cowboy
   - 🕵️‍♀️ I'll Finish it 100%
   - 🧸 I am very proud of my Work
   - 🧑‍💻 I love Coding